-Origins: On 7 July 2014, Empire News published an article positing that police had recently found at least 17 plastic-wrapped bodies in the Ohio River:
+On 7 July 2014, the Empire News web site published an article positing that police had recently found at least

 A mass burial ground was discovered by divers near Henderson, Kentucky yesterday, after a local man walking his dog had alerted police that he thought he saw someone floating down the Ohio River.